-- 8. The fact that the Company's Common Stock will remain outstanding and traded on the NASDAQ upon the consummation of the Merger, and that the issuance of shares to Steiner's shareholders as part of the Merger should eventually increase the public float of the trading market for the Company's Common Stock, thereby increasing the liquidity of the Company's Common Stock and enhancing stockholders' value.
-Absent an earlier registration, shares of the Company's Common Stock issued to Steiner shareholders upon the consummation of the Merger would become publicly tradeable beginning two years after the Merger.
-See "--Terms of the Merger Agreement Interests of Certain Directors and Officers of Steiner" and "-- Additional Effects of the Merger NASDAQ Listing of the Company's Common Stock to be Issued in the Merger." - 9.
+- 8. The fact that the Company's Common Stock will remain outstanding and traded on the NASDAQ upon the consummation of the Merger, and that the issuance of shares to Steiner's shareholders as part of the Merger may eventually increase the public float of the trading market for the Company's Common Stock, thereby increasing the liquidity of the Company's Common Stock and enhancing stockholders' value.
+Absent an earlier registration, shares of the Company's Common Stock issued to Steiner shareholders upon the consummation of the Merger would become publicly tradeable subject to volume limitations and other restrictions imposed by Rule 144 promulgated under the Securities Act of 1933, as amended beginning one year after the Merger.
+See "-- Terms of the Merger Agreement Interests of Certain Directors and Officers of Steiner" and "-- Additional Effects of the Merger NASDAQ Listing of the Company's Common Stock to be Issued in the Merger." - 9.
 The fact that there are no material legal and/or regulatory impediments to the consummation of the Merger. - 10.
 The fact that, by approving the Merger, the Company's stockholders would in effect be making an investment in Steiner, and that such an investment poses various risks (including a dilution of book value and the risks inherent in investing in a service business) that are not currently inherent in an investment in the Company.
 See "-- Risk Factors."
 There is not, and there has never been, any affiliation between the Company and Steiner.